 Tree planting is an effective approach to carbon offsetting.
-A typical school sports hall using 25 4 x 54W T5 luminaires can be carbon offset (made carbon neutral) by ensuring 10 trees will grow to maturity.
+A typical school sports hall using 25 x 112W luminaires can be carbon offset by planting only 3 trees which then live to maturity.

-It costs £7.50 to offset 1 tonne of CO2, which includes the planning, tree planting and long-term maintenance.
-A typical sports hall installation would cost only £22.50 per year to offset (price correct February 2014).
+It costs £7.50 to offset 1 tonne of CO₂, which includes the planning, tree planting and long-term maintenance.
+The typical installation above would cost only £22.50 per year to offset at current emission levels (April 2020).

-To calculate the number of tonnes to offset each year, divide the annual energy consumption of your installation (in kWh) by 1900.
-For example, if an installation uses 9,500kWh per annum, you need to offset 5 tonnes (5 x Cat.
-No. TR 14001).
-If you want to offset for five years, you need to purchase 25 x TR 14001.
+To calculate the number of tonnes to offset each year, divide the annual energy consumption of your installation (in kWh) by 3600.
+For example, if an installation uses 18,000kWh per annum, you need to offset 5 tonnes.

 Why is CO₂ reduction so important?